seungjunlee96/lightning-generative-models/README.md

 # ... and many more
 ```

+## 📊 Evaluation Metrics
+Assess the quality and performance of your generative models with:

+1. Inception Score (IS)
+2. Fréchet Inception Distance (FID)
+3. Precision and Recall Distribution (PRD)
+4. Density and Coverage metrics
+5. Reconstruction-FID

 ## 🤝 Contributing
 All contributions are welcome!
 Open an issue for discussions or submit a pull request directly.